Mattel adds Thomas & Friends to toy line-up

 Insurance broker Aon Plc said on Friday it agreed to sell its employee benefits outsourcing business to private equity firm Blackstone Group LP for up to $4.8 billion.

-Mattel Inc (MAT.O) added the iconic Thomas & Friends line to its portfolio of blockbuster brands such as Barbie and Hot Wheels with its $680 million acquisition of Hit Entertainment from a consortium led by private equity fund Apax Partners.
+Mattel Inc (MAT.O) will buy Hit Entertainment -- the maker of the popular Thomas & Friends and Bob the Builder toys -- for $680 million from a consortium led by private equity fund Apax Partners.

-The deal comes after the world's largest toymaker lost the rights to another popular pre-school line of toys based on the Sesame Street characters to rival Hasbro Inc (HAS.O).

-Mattel, which already holds the licenses to make die-cast and plastic toys based on Thomas & Friends through 2014, will now gain access to the brand's lucrative wood-based toys at the end of 2012.

-The deal -- Mattel's largest in years -- comes as merger activity in the toy sector heats up.

-Earlier this year, Japan's Tomy Co Ltd (7867.T) acquired RC2 Corp for $640 million.
-Jakks Pacific (JAKK.O) has also seen interest from Oaktree Capital Management which is bidding to take the company private for $670 million, while LeapFrog Enterprises LF.N is also seen as a good takeover candidate.
+Mattel, known for its iconic Barbie dolls and Hot Wheels toys, already makes Thomas & Friends toys -- steam engine train characters -- under a license from Hit.
+The company said the cash deal will not have a material impact on its 2012 earnings but will be "increasingly accretive" to earnings thereafter.

-Mattel said it will use a combination of cash and debt to finance the deal, which does not include Hit Entertainment's interest in the cable network station Sprout.
+The deal, which does not include HIT Entertainment's interest in the cable network station, Sprout, will be funded through a combination of cash and debt.

-El Segundo, California-based Mattel's shares were up nearly 2 percent at $28.20 on Monday on Nasdaq.
+El Segundo, California-based Mattel's shares closed at $27.69 on Friday on Nasdaq.

-(Reporting by Abhishek Takle and Maneesha Tiwari in Bangalore; Editing by Erica Billingham, Saumyadeb Chakrabarty and Sriraj Kalluvila)
+(Reporting by Abhishek Takle and Maneesha Tiwari in Bangalore; Editing by Erica Billingham, Saumyadeb Chakrabarty)

 Insurance broker Aon Plc said on Friday it agreed to sell its employee benefits outsourcing business to private equity firm Blackstone Group LP for up to $4.8 billion.